 Iris – Iris has an awesome meaning. it is the Greek goddess of rainbows.

-Nike – If you have a puppy that loves to play and run around, Nike is the perfect name for him.
+Nike – If you have a puppy that loves to play and run around in their wireless dog fence, Nike is the perfect name for him.
 Most often associated with sports, Nike is also the name of the Greek god of victory.

 Olympia – Olympia is actually the name that was given to a group of Olympian gods and goddesses, so it wasn’t just given to one god.
 In Greek mythology, Olympia included major deities like Poseidon, Zeus, and Hera, who were thought to be the most important Olympians in mythology.